robsontenorio/lighthouse-dashboard/README.md

 # Install

-Enable the `Tracing` extension, by adding the service provider to your `config/app.php`, as described on oficial Laravel Lighthouse documentation.
+Enable the `Tracing` extension, by adding the service provider to your `config/app.php`, as described on oficial Lighthouse GraphQL documentation.
 Note this is not a feature from this package.

 ```php
 'providers' => [